 Millions of Americans suffer from mental health issues.
 However, research suggests that only half of those individuals receive any mental health treatment.
-It is estimated that nearly twenty percent of Americans live with some mental illness.
+It is estimated that nearly twenty percent of Americans are in some mental crisis at some point in their lives.
 These stats do not even include people suffering from substance abuse problems.
 These numbers are problematic.
-How can we have this many people suffering from mental health issues and so few receive the treatment they need?
+How can we have this many people suffering from mental health issues and so few receiving the treatment they need?

 We are getting to a point where most people agree that we need more and better responses to mental health crises than simply calling 911.
 While law enforcement can be a valuable tool, responding to mental health crises is not and should not be the sole responsibility of police officers.
 CIT International would even argue that the police should not be involved unless necessary.